Good Hotel Guide Review

 all year except 24–26, 31 Dec.

-bar, lounge, 2 dining rooms, in-room TV (Freeview), spa treatment room in private garden (outdoor wood-fired hot tub, sauna cabin), wedding facilities, 4-acre grounds, electric car charging points.
+bar, lounge, 2 dining rooms, in-room TV (Freeview), spa treatment room (outdoor hot tub, sauna cabin), wedding facilities, 4-acre grounds, ramp, EV charging.

 in bar in evening.